dllewellyn/KotlinBaseAlexa/README.md

 ```

-You will need, in your lambda configuration to set the following environment variables:
+In your lambda configuration to set the following environment variables:

 ALEXA_ID - the ID for your alexa skill (you can get this from the alexa developer console it's called 'skill ID')